wombleton/gitlaw-nz/acts/E/Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012.md

     (2) The EPA must, in relation to the joint application, liaise with the relevant consent authority to---

-    *   (a) prepare a request for further information under [section 42][61] so that, where practicable, the request covers all the information needed in relation to the whole cross-boundary activity; and
+    *   (a) prepare a request for further information under [section 42][67] so that, where practicable, the request covers all the information needed in relation to the whole cross-boundary activity; and

-    *   (b) ensure that the application is notified jointly by the EPA and the relevant consent authority; and
+    *   (b) ensure that if both applications must be publicly notified, they are notified jointly by the EPA and the relevant consent authority; and

-    *   (c) set a closing date for the making of submissions; and
+    *   (c) set a closing date for the making of submissions (if applicable); and

     *   (d) receive submissions and provide copies of them to the consent authority; and

-    *   (e) set the hearing time, date, and venue, and notify submitters of those matters; and
+    *   (e) set the hearing time, date, and venue, and (if applicable) notify submitters of those matters; and

     *   (f) set the procedure for the hearing; and

     *   (g) provide general administrative services.

-    (3) The EPA may extend a time period that applies to the processing of the application for a marine consent in order to ensure that---
+    (3) The EPA may extend a time period that applies to the processing of the application for a marine consent in order to ensure that (where applicable)---

     *   (a) the application for a marine consent is notified jointly with the application for resource consent: